-Amounts billed to customers for shipping and handling activities to fulfill the Company's promise to transfer the goods are included in revenues and costs incurred by the Company for the delivery of goods are classified as cost of sales in the consolidated statements of income.
+Amounts billed to customers for shipping and handling activities to fulfill the Company's promise to transfer the goods are included in revenues and costs incurred by the Company for the delivery of goods are classified as cost of sales in the consolidated statements of operations.
 Shipping terms may vary for products shipped outside the United States depending on the mode of transportation, the country where the material is shipped and any agreements made with the customers.

 Contract liabilities are recognized when the Company has received consideration from a customer to transfer goods or services at a future point in time when the Company performs under the purchase order or contract.
-Contract liabilities were \$12.3 million and \$10.5 million at June 30, 2020 and 2019, respectively, and are included in accrued liabilities on the consolidated balance sheets.
+Contract liabilities were \$8.6 million and \$12.3 million at June 30, 2021 and 2020, respectively, and are included in accrued liabilities on the consolidated balance sheets.